hamzaelmi068/PremierLeague_webscraper/README.md

 ## Code

-You can find the link to the stats from all these teams here [here]([https://github.com/dataquestio/project-walkthroughs/tree/master/football_matches](https://fbref.com/en/comps/9/Premier-League-Stats)).
+You can find the link to the stats from all these teams [here](https://fbref.com/en/comps/9/Premier-League-Stats).

 File overview: